kosmicforger/kosmicforger/README.md

 - 👋 Hi, I’m @kosmicforger - A full-fledged windows desktop application developer
-- 👀 I’m interested in creating awesome and useful software and systems for streamlining work processes
+- 👀 I’m interested in creating awesome automation projects, video games and pixel art
 - 🌱 I’m currently learning web and mobile development
-- :fire: You can also hire me if you have any ideas on desktop apps
+- 🔥 You can also hire me if you have any ideas on desktop apps
 - 📫 How to reach me: kosmic.forger@gmail.com